 West AfricaCoastal zones, cultural centersMusic, languages, history

-East AfricaHighlands, rift valleysWildlife and early history
+East AfricaHighlands, rift valleysWildlife and early human history

 Central AfricaRainforests, river systemsBiodiversity and ecosystems